skyflowapi/skyflow-iOS/README.md

     altText: String,                 // (DEPRECATED) optional that acts as an initial value for the collect element
     type: Skyflow.ElementType,       // Skyflow.ElementType enum
     validations: ValidationSet,      // optional set of validations for the input element
-    skyflowId: String,               // optional, the skyflow_id of the record to update )
+    skyflowId: String,               // optional, the skyflowId of the record to update )

 let collectElementOptions = Skyflow.CollectElementOptions(